-Analyzing Betty Wilson, it is pertinent for those who knew her was one of two things, either you would love her as a person or hate her.
+Analyzing Betty Wilson, it is pertinent for those who knew her was one of two things, either you would love her a person or hate her.
 Betty is a strong-willed person who faced demons of her own.
 She was so often referred to as the "rich bitch."
 Growing up in an abusive home in the shadow of her twin, she developed a rebellious attitude and for many that were interactive of the norms of society, she sought acceptance outside.
 If she had a theme song to play in an introduction it would be like an 80's rock guitar rift.
 The idea of "take me as I am or don't take me at all," applies to her.
 This was the irony in her downfall as in her trial as her character was put on display as opposed to the facts of the case.
 Betty made friend's as easily as she lost them.
 An Alcoholics Anonymous acquaintance that did not approve of her lifestyle broke their ties between each other and Betty dismissed her instantly.
-She also lived a lavish lifestyle; this was another case in reasoning to bring about hatred towards her in her life and in the trial as such she was married to a doctor and that was the reason for the majority of her wealth.
+She also lived a lavish lifestyle; this was another case in reasoning to bring about hatred towards her in her life and in the trial as such she was married to a doctor and that was the reasoning for the majority of her wealth.
 One thing I admired about Betty is her consistent honesty.
 She never once changed the story about the library book opposed to White who changed his story several times.
-Both Peggy and Betty told the same story, when in fact, had they lied about the circumstances it could have possibly changed the outcome of her conviction.
+She told the story, her sister as well and stuck to the story when in fact had she lied about the circumstances it could have possibly changed the outcome of her conviction.
 Betty has maintained her innocence since her arrest that in fact, I believe if she were to be told she would be released if she admitted her guilt, she would choose to remain incarcerated.